ericwq/examples/tty/ref.md

 The datagram layer maintains the “roaming” connection.
 It accepts opaque payloads from the transport layer, prepends an incrementing sequence number, encrypts the packet, and sends the resulting ciphertext in a UDP datagram.
 It is responsible for estimating the timing characteristics of the link and keeping track of the client’s current public IP address.
 See [the implementation](#how-to-send-data-to-server)

 - Client roaming.
   - Every time the server receives an authentic datagram from the client with a sequence number greater than any before, it sets the packet’s source IP address and UDP port number as its new “target.”
+See [the implementation](#how-does-the-client-roam).
 - Estimating round-trip time and RTT variation.
 See [the implementation](#how-to-receive-the-screen-from-the-server).
   - Every outgoing datagram contains a millisecond timestamp and an optional “timestamp reply,” containing the most recently received timestamp from the remote host.
   - SSP adjusts the “timestamp reply” by the amount of time since it received the corresponding timestamp.